Already familiar with this topic? Test your understanding here.

 - By isolating the PSV from the process, the rupture disc prevents corrosion, solidification, and sticking.

-- Near-zero leakage is ensured until the disc bursts, eliminating PSV seat leakage.
+- Near-zero leakage is ensured until the disc bursts, minimizing the risk of PSV seat leakage.

 - The PSV operates in a cleaner environment, increasing reliability and reducing spurious openings.